27 Aug 2019 Process development for flux-free soldering with preforms (Part 1)

 Die warpage normally occurs due to wrong chip metallization or bondline thickness.
 During the soldering process, the warpage can only be prevented by applying solder fixtures (pressure) and controlled heating and cooling gradients.
 Once again, the inspection is performed via AOI.
 Strong chip warpage may cause major voids.
 When these voids are abruptly removed by vacuum, splashing can occur.
 The splashing, in turn, can lead to short circuits.
 The best prevention is to solve the cause of this issue.
 Secondly, it is useful to improve the vacuum settings.

 Tin dust is a result of an increased formic acid concentration or an increased soaking time of the acid.
 Tin salt occurs during the formic acid reaction.
 At higher temperatures the salt dissolves, condensates on the surface of the substrate and leaves behind a tin dust.
-Tin dust merely affects the product optically but does not cause any negative consequences in terms of performance.
+Tin dust affects the product optically and can cause voids/delamination of the molding/potting compound.

 Movement of semiconductors can occur due to various causes.
 These include the placement process, preform quality and solder quantity.
 A moved or shifted chip leads to issues in the subsequent bonding process due to recognition problems of the wire bonder.
 The use of tacking agents during placement can prevent the chip from shifting.
 Detection is usually performed by automatic optical inspection systems (AOI).